-Saint Louis Zoo training sessions set for March 13, 19 and April 3.
+Saint Louis Zoo online training sessions set for April 3

 You do not have to be a frog or toad expert to join FrogWatch.
 You won’t even need to see or touch these amazing amphibians to participate.
 All you need is an interest in frogs and toads and the time to attend a training session.
 You’ll be asked to make a commitment to monitor a site of your choosing for at least three minutes twice a week throughout the frogs’ breeding season, which ranges from about February to August.

 Please read below for webinar dates, times and registration.

 2020 Training Schedule:

 Free volunteer training is offered every spring.
 The training sessions are for students entering grade 9 and adults and cover all the information needed to get started and to join our FrogWatch community.All in-person training workshops are canceled.

 Online training webinar via Zoom 5-8 p.m. on Friday, April 3, 2020

 Registrants will receive the link to the training session and instructions.To participate in this event, you will need the following:

 Minimum: computer or smart device with internet access and audio capabilities